Clinical-Genomics/cg_lims/.github/ISSUE_TEMPLATE/lims_implementation_plan_template.md

 \* At least one with deeper knowledge and understanding

-## Usage of validated document
+## Usage

-The validated document can be used when all sections in the implementation plan has been addressed and relevant colleagues have been informed.
+The validated workflow can be used when all sections in the implementation plan has been addressed and relevant colleagues have been informed.

 [Function and signature list]: https://drive.google.com/drive/folders/1lDND1Shhf2bVEmLAiZvy7iJKXqy7qM3T
 [GitHub teams]: https://github.com/orgs/Clinical-Genomics/teams